subvisual/subvisual.com/src/posts/2023-07-24-solidity-spotlight-abi-encoding/index.md

 # Solidity Spotlight: The basics of Ethereum ABI encoding

-When developing Ethereum apps, a common source of confusion for newcomers to the space is the ABI-encodedd hex that represents function calls in a transactoin
+When developing Ethereum apps, a common source of confusion for newcomers to the space is the ABI-encoded hex that represents function calls in a transaction

 For example, an ERC20 transfer will show up as a blob of hex data on-chain: